How Employers Can Support Employees Amid Disappearing Financial Cushions, and Economic Fear

 1. Increased healthcare costs, less access

-Thanks to congressional action, Medicaid programs kept people continuously enrolled through the end of the PHE.
-Due to the increased Medicaid coverage, KFF estimates that the share of people who lacked health insurance coverage in 2021 returned to levels not seen since the historic low in 2016.
+The KFF estimates that the share of people who lacked health insurance coverage in 2021 returned to levels not seen since the historic low in 2016, due to extended Medicaid coverage that was offered as part of the public health emergency.

-Further, on June 9, 2023, extensions that once applied to events like special enrollment periods and COBRA will also change, which may result in employees getting caught without appropriate healthcare coverage for their families.
+Extensions that once applied to events like special enrollment periods and COBRA also changed in June 2023, increasing the possibility that some employees lack appropriate healthcare coverage for their families.

 Helping employees gain better footing with financial wellness benefits may mean employers see healthcare utilization (and costs) increase–but only temporarily.
 As those putting off care get the help they need, those increases will subside.
 They can also mitigate longer-term care costs, and the risks of worsening conditions.

-The Department of Education offers programs that can help borrowers afford their loans, including income-driven repayment, “Fresh Start” to help those with loans in default return to good standing and avoid collections and wage garnishments, and forgiveness programs based on a borrower’s profession.
-But Brookings points out that many who could qualify for these programs do not use them.
+While the Department of Education offers programs that can help borrowers afford their loans, including income-driven repayment plans, a “Fresh Start” initiative that helps those with loans in default return to good standing, and forgiveness programs based on a borrower’s profession, Brookings points out that many who could qualify for these programs do not use them.
 Why?
-They don’t know about them or don’t know how to enroll.
+They simply don’t know about them or don’t know how to enroll.

-Employers can help by providing unbiased financial health support that makes it easy for employees to understand their student loan options, based on the employee’s holistic financial picture.
+Employers can help by providing employees with unbiased financial health support that makes it easy for employees to understand all of their student loan options and pursue the best payment program for their unique needs, based on their holistic financial picture, priorities, and goals.

-3. Cash from the government is drying up
+3. Cash from the government has dried up

-More than 42+ million Americans are enrolled in SNAP benefits–and research shows that more than half of people who receive SNAP benefits are employed.
+More than 42 million Americans are enrolled in SNAP benefits, and research shows that more than half of people who receive SNAP benefits are employed.
 Emergency allotments that provided SNAP recipients with extra support as part of government relief measures ended in March 2023.
-For a family of four, that may mean receiving $328 less in monthly SNAP benefits
+As a result, a family of four may now receive $328 less in monthly SNAP benefits.

-To add to these lost benefits, the cost of food keeps rising.
+To add to the financial pressure, the cost of food keeps rising.
 Not only did grocery prices rise 10.2% from February 2022 to February 2023, they’re forecasted to increase another 7.8% by the end of 2023.

-Tax day has come and gone.
-Many Americans found their tax refund shrunk this year, as stimulus checks and many pandemic-era increases are a thing of the past.
-Plus, stricter reporting requirements for 1099s could mean employees with side hustles and other sources of taxable income faced potentially higher taxes.
+Many Americans also found their tax refund shrunk this year, as stimulus checks and pandemic-era increases became a thing of the past.
+Plus, stricter reporting requirements for 1099s may have meant that employees with side hustles and other sources of taxable income faced potentially higher taxes.

 Here’s an example of how Brightside does that: